pryley/site-reviews/readme.txt

 This update requires a minimum of PHP 7.2 and WordPress 5.8.
 There are also a few potentially breaking changes, so please make sure to read the plugin's changelog and Upgrade Guide after upgrading.

 == Changelog ==

+= 6.11.5 (2024-03-07) =

+- Fixed a Cross Site Scripting (XSS) vulnerability which allowed authenticated admin users to insert javascript into review content from the admin side.

 = 6.11.4 (2023-11-02) =